View basket (0 items $0.00)

 But yesterday I was able to do something totally different.

-Because for years, I have trained my mind, emotions (body) to respond differently to stressors.
+Because for years, I have trained my mind, emotions, and body to respond differently to stressors.
 I promise you I don’t do it perfectly, but I do it much better than ever before.

 Negotiating Change with Grace